WrathChaos/react-native-dash-2/README.md

   <img alt="React Native Dash 2"
         src="assets/Screenshots/react-native-dash-2.png" />
 </p>

-Image is taken by [react-native-beautiful-timeline](https://github.com/WrathChaos/react-native-beautiful-timeline) This is a usage of the library itself.
+Image is taken on [react-native-beautiful-timeline](https://github.com/WrathChaos/react-native-beautiful-timeline) This is a usage of the library itself.

 # Installation